vagrod/zara-rust/README.md

 - More death events (vitals death, suffocation, starvation, thirst, etc)
 - Checking crafting recipe for resources availability
 - Actual getting new item from a crafting combination and spending resources on it
+- Trait to get and restore state of every engine node
 - Optional easing variants for lerping diseases/injuries/vitals

 The demo is built with `termion` which seems like does not support Windows.
 Maybe later I'll try find another solution for the demo "UI".